Easy Ways to Write a Thesis Statement

 5. Add Emphasis

 Steps 1-4 will make a very strong thesis, but if you want to bump it up to the next level you can do two more steps: tell how your view contrasts with other people, and use intensifying transitions like "in reality" or "in fact."
-Here is one sample format:

-Thesis Question.
+Example Format: Thesis Question.
 Although (what many people might answer), in reality (your answer) because: (your three or more reasons).

 How does divorce affect children?
 Although some people argue that children quickly get over a parent's split, in reality, divorce causes children to feel insecure for a long time afterwards because they often have a lower standard of living after the divorce, they feel less secure in relationships, and they worry about the future.

-Thesis Statement Chart
+Thesis Format Chart

 What other people think